Serotonin

 - Quetiapine / Seroquel (antipsychotic)

 - 5-HT2A and 5-HT2C receptors appear to be easily downregulated during chronic activation, but are not subject to upregulation during chronic underactivation.
-In addition, chronic treatment with serotonin antagonists leads to a paradoxical downregulation of 5-HT2A and 5-HT2C receptors.
+In addition, chronic treatment with serotonin antagonists leads to a paradoxical downregulation of 5-HT2A and 5-HT2C receptors.40

 - Regulated

-- Fast excitatory effect
+- Fast excitatory effect48

 -